SAfe 4.5 has been released in June and brings some new features.

 Integration of Lean Startup strategies

 No less important is the integration of ideas from Lean Startup, which addresses the problem that the flow of epics through the Gdesamt system looked very linear.

 Especially in the exploration phase, it becomes clear that the description is now much more iterative than before.
 SAFe relates to Lean Startup strategies and the Lean UX model.
 This means that an Epic no longer gets a business case, but a hypothesis.
 This is developed in a first version until it is ready for the market (as MMF, minimal marketable feature), then it is decided whether and how often further versions / extensions are developed.
 As a result, the final scope can deviate significantly from the original planning and an explicit learning cycle is built into the development of an Epic – some Epics are also never finished as a result, but are continuously developed further.

 DevOps as a cultural, organizational and technical task

 DevOps is described as primarily an organizational and cultural task: the key point is to break down traditional silos (developers, testers, etc.) into cross-functional teams that can work together to ensure frequent delivery of new functionality.
-Only on this basis can the tool chains (which are then also necessary) develop their effectiveness.
+Only on this basis can the tool chains (which are then also necessary) develop effectiveness.

-The implementation strategy has become more concrete
+The rollout strategy has become more concrete

 In the introduction, the conditions for success and the roles in a SAFe implementation are mentioned much more clearly than before.